-- In the event of loss, theft, total or partial destruction or rectification of the certificate's contents, the doctoral student must request, through the Virtual Campus, issue of a duplicate of the certificate and pay the corresponding fee. - 2.
-The amount of the fee for issuing a duplicate of the official certificate and, if applicable, the fee for publishing the announcement in the Official State Gazette (BOE) of the Government of Spain indicated in paragraph 3 of this article, must be paid by the doctoral student, unless the reason for the loss, theft, destruction or rectification of the official certificate is attributable to the UOC.
+- 1. In the event of loss, theft, total or partial destruction or rectification of the certificate's contents, the doctoral student must request, through the Virtual Campus, issue of a duplicate of the certificate and pay the corresponding public price. - 2.
+The amount of the public price for issuing a duplicate of the official certificate and, if applicable, the fee for publishing the announcement in the Official State Gazette (BOE) of the Government of Spain indicated in paragraph 3 of this article, must be paid by the doctoral student, unless the reason for the loss, theft, destruction or rectification of the official certificate is attributable to the UOC.
 In this case, the procedure for issuing a duplicate will be started without the doctoral student having to pay any amount. - 3.
 In the case of loss or theft of the certificate, it is a necessary requirement that an announcement be published in the Official State Gazette (BOE) of the Government of Spain with the intention of facilitating, if applicable, the corresponding claims.
 If such claims are not received within a period of 30 days, counting from the date of publication of the announcement, the procedure for issuing the duplicate will be started.
 The initiative for publishing the announcement in the Official State Gazette (BOE) of the Government of Spain corresponds to the UOC, after having paid the cost of publishing the announcement. - 4.
 If data are rectified that concern the certificate's content (data that are printed on the certificate, such as a change of the holder's name or nationality), the doctoral student must furnish the document that provides irrefutable proof of the necessity for this rectification.
 If the original certificate is rectified as a result of the data provided by the doctoral student to the UOC, it is considered that the reason for the rectification is attributable to the student.

 Change of name due to rectification of gender in the Civil Registry is not considered a cause attributable to the doctoral student.

-- Awarding of an extraordinary prize also gives rise to issue of a duplicate.
-In this case, the doctoral student must request issue of a duplicate through the Virtual Campus, although he or she will not be required to pay any fee for issue of the certificate. - 6.
-The UOC will not issue any duplicate of the official certificate due to rectification, partial destruction or awarding of an extraordinary prize without having received first the original certificate or the part of the original that enables identification of the certificate prior to rectification.
+- 5. Awarding of an extraordinary prize also gives rise to issue of a duplicate.
+In this case, the doctoral student must request issue of a duplicate through the Virtual Campus, although they will not be required to pay any public prices for issue of the certificate. - 6.
+The UOC will not issue any duplicate of the official certificate due to rectification, partial destruction or awarding of an extraordinary prize without having received first the original certificate or the part of the original that enables identification of the certificate prior to rectification. - 2 and 5 amended by agreement of the Executive Board on 28 June 2021.